 The total plastic in our environment is growing dramatically and is now approximately 51 trillion microscopic pieces of plastic, weighing 269,000 tons.
 That's equivalent to 1345 adult blue whales.
 And 500 times the number of stars in our galaxy.
 Reports state that there will be more pieces of plastic in the sea than fish.
 The need for action is indisputable.

-Plastic-free is a confusing and misleading term.
+Plastic-free can be a confusing and misleading term.
+It is often associated with the reduction of single-use plastics but not necessarily the complete elimination.
 Plastic use is not all bad, it helps with some of the many processes and products that society needs and wants.
 The key problem is the overuse of unnecessary, virgin and problematic plastic, the lack of circularity in product and process design and the mismanagement of plastic after use.
 Society and organizations should eliminate the use and demand for Single Use Plastic whenever possible.

 We are unlikely ever to have a plastic-free society but the development of a responsible plastic society will reduce plastic use, increase circularity efforts, help protect the environment and our climate from negative plastic impact.

 Ask your organization or suppliers what they are doing to incorporate responsible plastic management practices.